pantrypoints/sp/content/en/material/principles/part-2/chapter-05/_index.md

 ---
-heading: Part 4
+heading: "Chapter 5"
-title: "The Convertible Layer (Weak Conversion Force)"
+title: "The Quantum of Spacetime"
-linkTitle: Convertible
+# date: 2020-01-31
-description: "The Convertible Layer converts particles into elements and is mainly used in chemistry and nuclear physics"
+image: /photos/physics/galaxy.jpg
-image: "/photos/physics/lab.jpg"
+description: "The Quantum of Spacetime is the fundamental particle in the Spatial Layer"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/
-# # date: 2020-10-31
+weight: 14
-youtube: "vPeCy4A0Cpg"
+icon: "Juan"
-weight: 10
+# was 3
 ---